⚛️Detailed Guide On "State" In React⚛️

 “React props”🤠.

-.
+Props are only being used for passing data.
 They are read-only which means that components receiving data by props are not able to change it.
-However, in some cases, a component may need to manipulate data and that’s not possible with props
+However, in some cases, a component may need to manipulate data and that’s not possible with props.

 So React provides another feature for